 Intelligent devices, that already feature a micro controller or a microprocessor, are generally supplied with a serial asynchronous interface with a TTL-level.
 It is directly connected with the TTL-interface of the UNIGATE[®] IC.
-For more information on this serial interface see chapter 4 on page 23.
+For more information on this serial interface see chapter 4.

-2.5 The synchronous interface
+2.5 The synchronous serial interface

 In addition to the standard interface there is also the possibility of the synchronous input and output.
 That way for instance digital IOs can be connected through shift register components or also analog IOs can be connected through a DA-converter with serial in-/output.
 For synchronous IOs 256 signals at the most can be used (256 bit).
-Wiring examples can be found in chapter 3.5 and for software examples see chapter 5.
+In chapter 3.5 you can find wiring examples and software examples can be found in chapter 5.
 This interface can also be used to connect modules or devices with SPI-interface.
-It is also possible to build, for instance digital or analogous I/O-modules, with the customer's device not being equipped with an own controller.
+It is also possible to build, for instance digital or analogous I/ O-modules, with the customer's device not being equipped with an own controller.
 The fieldbus IC is also operable autonomously without that controller.